WoolyPig_Banners_blue.png

 Now...

-And the curly haired mangalitsa pigs that Kevin admired while traveling from brewhouse to brewhouse in Bavaria?
-They love foraging for walnuts on the farm’s hillsides and contribute to the brewery by consuming the spent grain.
-The farm is not only home to wooly pigs, but also sheep and horses—all tended by Aaron and Lauren, who built their off-the-grid house near the northern edge of the property.
+And the curly-haired mangalitsa pigs that Kevin admired while traveling from brewhouse to brewhouse in Bavaria?
+They love foraging for hickory nuts on the farm’s hillsides and contribute to the brewery by consuming the spent grain.
+Mangalitsas are a Hungarian heritage pig breed developed in the mid-19th c.
+Their meat is prized for its marbled fat and rich taste, a perfect pork for curing and charcuterie.
+They grow thick curly hair causing visitors in winter months to mistake them for sheep.The farm is also home to sheep—all tended by Aaron and Lauren, who built their off-the-grid house near the northern edge of the property.
 The whole family is committed to sustainable farming practices, preserving the farm’s natural resources, and minimizing the brewery’s footprint.

 The Wooly Pig Farm Brewery is unique in central Ohio, but it carries on a long legacy of hard work, connection with the land, and commitment to community.
 Join us for a beer, and make our story part of yours.